Persuasion with Ambiguous Receiver Preferences: Appendix A: Omitted Proofs for Section

-Combining this change with Lemma \ref{lm:saddle} means that a Nash equilibrium of the MPC game in \citet{H2015}, which the author calls a ``Captain Lotto game," provides a solution to the maxmin persuasion problem of Equation (\ref{eq:gen}).
-Thus Theorem 4 of that work now gives an optimal posterior distribution for Sender, where Sender in my model is Player B in that theorem.
+Given the equivalence result of the prior section, a Nash equilibrium of the MPC game in \citet{H2015}, which the author calls a ``Captain Lotto game," provides a solution to the maxmin persuasion problem of Equation (\ref{eq:gen}).
+Thus the strategy of Player B in Theorem 4 of that work now gives an optimal posterior distribution for Sender.
 Theorems 4 and 5 of \citet{NA2018} show that the Nash equilibrium strategy for Player B in the Captain Lotto game is unique when $\pi \leq 1/2$, and therefore so is Sender's optimal posterior distribution.
-To complete the proof of Proposition \ref{prop:bin}, I augment the sufficient condition for Nash equilibrium when $\pi > 1/2$ in Theorem 10 of \citet{NA2018} with a necessary condition for optimality of Sender's chosen posterior distribution.
+To complete the proof of Proposition \ref{prop:bin}, I replace the sufficient condition for Nash equilibrium when $\pi > 1/2$ in Theorem 10 of \citet{NA2018} with a necessary and sufficient condition for optimality of Sender's chosen posterior distribution.

 I begin by showing that Sender's utility can be expressed as a function of $\bar{G}$, the concavification of $G$: \begin{lemma} Consider the maxmin persuasion problem of Equation (\ref{eq:gen}) and let $\bar{G}: [0, 1] \rightarrow [0, 1]$ be the concavification of $G$, i.e., the infimum over the set of concave functions $H: [0, 1] \rightarrow [0, 1]$ satisfying